Tom Jones (singer): 1990s resurgence

 Jones received a star on the Hollywood Walk of Fame in 1989, located at 6608 Hollywood Boulevard, Los Angeles, California, in front of Frederick's of Hollywood.
 He collaborated with Van Morrison on his album Carrying A Torch, released in 1991 on Dover Records, featuring Jones's cover of Morrison's title track.
 Partly recorded at Townhouse Studios in London, Morrison wrote and produced four songs for the album.

-In 1992, he made his first appearance at the UK's Glastonbury Festival, and in 1993 he appeared as himself in episodes of two popular US sitcoms, The Fresh Prince of Bel-Air ("The Alma Matter [sic]") and The Simpsons ("Marge Gets a Job").
+In 1992, he made his first appearance at the UK's Glastonbury Festival, and in 1993 he appeared as himself in episodes of two US sitcoms, The Fresh Prince of Bel-Air ("The Alma Matter [sic]") and The Simpsons ("Marge Gets a Job").

 Jones signed with Interscope Records in 1993 and released the album The Lead and How to Swing It the following year.
 The first single, "If I Only Knew", went to No. 11 in the UK.
 Jones performed the song at the 1994 MTV Europe Music Awards, for which he also served as host.
 In 1997 Jones recorded a cover of Randy Newman song "You Can Leave Your Hat On" for the soundtrack of The Full Monty.

 In 1996, Jones appeared as himself in Tim Burton's ensemble science-fiction comedy film Mars Attacks!.
 A scene in the film features him performing on stage when aliens attack and he manages to escape with a gun.

 In 1999, Jones released the album Reload, a collection of cover duets with artists such as the Cardigans, Natalie Imbruglia, Cerys Matthews, Van Morrison, Mousse T, Portishead, Stereophonics and Robbie Williams.
 The album went to No. 1 in the UK and sold over 4 million copies worldwide.
 Five singles from Reload charted in the UK top 40.
 The single "Sex Bomb" was released in early 2000 and became the album's biggest single, reaching No. 3 on the UK Singles Chart.